AndreiGubchenko/life_on_flask/README.md

 Windows

-`python -m venv /folder/to/new/virtual/environment`
+`python -m venv /folder/of/new/virtual/environment`

 2. Activate virtual environment

-Below \<venv\> - name of the directory where virtual environment is created
+Below \<venv\> - name of the directory where virtual environment is created (your /folder/of/new/virtual/environmen)

 Linux